bioinformaticsguy/bioinformaticsguy.info/_posts/001 ML-In-BINF-With-Python/2020-03-01-ML-In-BINF-With-Python-001.md

 - Pre-process that data, so that it is ready to use.
 - Finding out the features and labels from the data.
 - Developement of the Machine Learning models.
-- Saving those trained models in a file
+- Saving those trained models in a file.
 - Eventually, getting those models to work and make some predictions.

 #### Prerequisites to follow along